 The Brashear Association was founded in 1917 by Mrs. Harriet Phillips, wife of Pittsburgh industrialist and conservationist John M. Phillips.
 Mrs. Phillips served on the Pittsburgh School Board.
 (Brashear Association’s neighboring Phillips Elementary School bears the family name.)
-Over the years members of the Phillips family have served on the Brashear Association Board of Directors, including Mrs. Lee Phillips, whose daughter Jennifer Jeffers, currently is chair of the Brashear Association board.
+Over the years members of the Phillips family have served on the Brashear Association Board of Directors, including Lee Phillips and Jennifer Jeffers.

 About Our Namesake

 Pittsburgh’s John Alfred Brashear (1840-1920), a self-taught scientist and astronomer, was a man of many accomplishments and contrasts.